Definition

 Understanding the different ratios

-Here’s a table to help you better understand the ratios, how they differ from the debt service coverage ratio, and how to calculate them.
+Here’s a summary to help you better understand the ratios that measure debt capacity, how they differ, and how to calculate them.

 Debt service coverage ratio

-it measures the ability to pay the interest and principal on debts.
+It measures the ability to pay the interest and principal on debts.

 EBITDA